Gearhungry logo.

 Size - Going it alone, on a romantic getaway, or bringing the mates along?
 Either way, users severely underestimate how much space they’re going to need, and always end up cramped in with their bags and campsite companions.
 Pay attention to the dimensions.

-Height of the Peak - Do you want to stand up and bang your head off a pole?
+Height of the peak - Do you want to stand up and bang your head off a pole?
 We didn’t think so.
 Touching on the first feature to look for, if you have sufficient space, that’s great, but don’t overlook the total height.
 Taller gents will already be frustrated with cheap tents they’ve purchased in the past, which is where Eureka’s larger size comes into play.

 Weight - You have to think about every piece of camping cookware, hiking backpack pound and ounce of EDC items you have with you, and your tent is no exception.
 Rolled-up, you want your tent to be easy enough to carry down the trail, and toss back into the car.